Compromise of 1850: Debate and results

 On April 17, a "Committee of Thirteen" agreed on the border of Texas as part of Clay's plan.
 The dimensions were later changed.
 That same day, during debates on the measures in the Senate, Vice President Fillmore and Senator Benton verbally sparred, with Fillmore charging that the Missourian was "out of order."
-During the heated debates, Compromise floor leader Henry S. Foote of Mississippi drew a pistol on Benton.
+During the heated debates, floor leader Henry S. Foote of Mississippi drew a pistol on Benton.

 In early June, nine slave-holding Southern states sent delegates to the Nashville Convention to determine their course of action if the compromise passed.
 While some delegates preached secession, the moderates ruled and proposed a series of compromises, including extending the dividing line designated by the Missouri Compromise of 1820 to the Pacific Coast.

-Taylor died in July 1850, and was succeeded by Vice President Fillmore, who had privately come to support Clay's proposal.
+Taylor died in July 1850 and was succeeded by Vice President Fillmore, who had privately come to support Clay's proposal.
 The various bills were initially combined into one "omnibus" bill.
-Despite Clay's efforts, it failed in a crucial vote on July 31, opposed by southern Democrats and by northern Whigs.
-He announced on the Senate floor the next day that he intended to pass each part of the bill.
-The 73-year-old Clay, however, was physically exhausted as the effects of tuberculosis, which would eventually kill him, began to take their toll.
+Despite Clay's efforts, the bill failed in a crucial vote on July 31, opposed by southern Democrats and by northern Whigs.
+The next day, Clay announced on the Senate floor that he intended to pass each part of the bill.
+The 73-year-old Clay, however, was physically exhausted due to the effects of tuberculosis, which would eventually kill him.
 Clay left the Senate to recuperate in Newport, Rhode Island, and Senator Stephen A. Douglas took the lead in attempting to pass Clay's proposals through the Senate.